juywvm/CSPRNG-Password-Tool/README.md

 python main.py
 ```

-## Note: The README file is AI-generated, but the source code is entirely my own work.
+## Note: The README file is AI-generated, but the source code is entirely my own original work.
+Online tools was used exclusively to format the code and improve readability.